JamesThanni/SPACES-University-Coursework-Seat-Reservation-Android-Mobile-App/README.md

 The Spaces app is an intuitive way of finding available spaces to study or work and cut down the time required to find a place to use in a venue.
 Start-ups or existing companies have the opportunity to implement basic booking systems into their spaces for organised usage by visitors.
-It allows for easier implementation than developing their own bespoke systems or update for less efficient systems.
+It allows for easier implementation than developing their own bespoke systems or developing updates for less efficient systems.

 ## Getting Started